sungnga/react-revents/README.md

     - This function takes creds as an argument
     - Since this is an async function, we'll run our code in a try/catch block
     - If there's an error, we'll throw the error back to the register form
-    - Call the firebase.auth()..createUserWithEmailAndPassword() method and pass in the email and password.
+    - Call the firebase.auth().createUserWithEmailAndPassword() method and pass in the email and password.
 The result we get back from this method is the user credentials
     - After this is done, we want to set a displayName property on the user object using the .updateProfile() method
     ```javascript
     export async function registerInFirebase(creds) {